vporton/wikipedia-upload/README.md

 location specified by `-L` option) to view.

 It has two buttons "Open article" and "Search".
-Search performs set intersection of indexes for typed words (searching subwords is not supported).
+Search performs set intersection of indexes for typed words (searching subwords is not supported) in the _bodies_ of articles.
 Each index contains all pages with this exact word but no more pages that the value specified by `-m`, `--max-search-results`.

 You can also use a tightly specialized script `cron.py` to upload Wikipedia